flairNLP/flair/resources/docs/TUTORIAL_BASICS.md

 annotation, its dependency relation and its head token.
 You can access this information using the tag fields of the `Token`.

-## Reading files for text classification tasks
+## Reading Files for Text Classification Tasks

 We provide a helper method to read files that contain data for text classification tasks into a list of `Sentence` objects.
 A file containing data for a text classification task should have the following format: